-Grief, Loss, and Life: An 8-week Group Process
+Grief, Loss, and Life: A 7-week Group Process

-This is an 8-week group process, meeting virtually via a HIPAA-compliant platform.
+This group meets virtually via a HIPAA-compliant platform.

-- Participants must commit to attending the entire 8-week set of sessions (April 5 – May 24, 2022) to help foster group cohesion.
+- We ask participants to commit to attending the 7-week set of sessions to help foster group cohesion

-- A complimentary 30-minute initial intake phone session is required to assess whether the group is a good fit for each client’s needs.
-All paperwork and intake must be completed by March 31, 2022.
+- A complimentary 30-minute intake call is required to ensure the group is a good fit for each client

 Please contact Natalie, group facilitator, with questions or to join.